 Construction site falls are all too real.
 Here’s a look at a few recent construction site falls in the greater Boston area that resulted in serious injury and death:

-- One person was killed and another was seriously injured in an accident at a bridge construction project in Haverhill, Massachusetts, in November 2019, according to a report from CBS Boston.
-The workers fell 40 to 50 feet from the bucket of a lift truck over the Merrimack River and onto a barge below, the report said.
+- According to a report from CBS Boston, in November 2019, one person was killed and another was seriously injured in an accident at a bridge construction project in Haverhill, Massachusetts.
+The workers fell 40 to 50 feet onto a barge, from the bucket of a lift truck which was over the Merrimack River.

-- A construction worker fell approximately 20 feet from the TD Garden construction site on Causeway Street in Boston in May 2019, according to a report from the Patch.
-The worker was putting on a safety harness at the time, the report said.
+- According to a report from the Patch, in May 2019, a construction worker fell approximately 20 feet from the TD Garden construction site onto Causeway Street in Boston.
+The report stated at the time of the accident, the worker was putting on a safety harness.

-- A man working for a commercial roofing company in Shirley, Massachusetts, died after falling from the roof of a 25-foot barn in December 2019, the Boston Real Estate Times reported.
+- The Boston Real Estate Times reported a man working for a commercial roofing company in Shirley, Massachusetts, died after falling from the roof of a 25-foot barn in December 2019.

 If you’ve been injured in a construction site fall while working, a skilled and experienced construction site fall attorney in Boston will help you answer any questions that you might have about your work injury such as: